Idle0x/Drosera-Unique-Trap/README.md

 ## 📖 Full Technical Guide

-**Note**: If you prefer to deploy your trap manually, or you run into errors during the AI session, need to check troubleshooting steps, or if the AI goes off-topic, expand this guide by clicking the collapsed link above.
-For the best experience, use the AI walkthrough.

 <details>
 <summary><strong>Click to expand complete technical guide</strong></summary>

+**Note**: If you prefer to deploy your trap manually, run into errors during your AI session, need to check troubleshooting steps, or if the AI goes off-topic, expand this guide by clicking the collapsed link above.
+For the best experience, use the AI walkthrough.

 ---